fictionco/fiction/@docs/getting-started/introduction/index.md

   </tbody>
 </table>

 ### The Backstory

 Factor was created as an internal framework for building our own apps at [Fiction.com](https://www.fiction.com).

 We started in 2017, building an application for renting monthly home, similar in approach to Airbnb.
-In this process, we made *many* mistakes around new technology; continually getting fooled by the large marketing budgets of big corporations or venture funded companies.
+In this process, we made _many_ mistakes around new technology; continually getting fooled by the large marketing budgets of big corporations or venture funded companies.

-After wasting many months reading technical documentation, debugging, reinventing the wheel, and discovering undisclosed limitations of various services; we decided we needed to formalize our software approach and build something simple and standard, based on the best philosophical ideas from the last 50 years of software development.
+After wasting many months reading technical documentation, debugging, reinventing the wheel, and discovering undisclosed limitations of various services; we decided we needed to formalize our software approach and build something simple and standard.

 With that, we started building Factor.

-Prior to Fiction, we were the founders of a web tools company called [PageLines](https://www.pagelines.com), that built frameworks, plugins and themes for WordPress.
-We were successful with this, serving over 58,500 paying customers and shipping over 210,000 live websites.
-In building Factor, we've used all this experience&mdash;including innovations, mistakes, successes and failures&mdash;to build something that we think will deliver you outstanding results now and in the future.

 ### Next Steps